jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 ![linear](https://github.com/lw583/CEE4530/blob/master/absorbance.png?raw=true)

-Figure 2: A graph of absorbance against red dye concentration.
-There appears to be a linear relationship between 0 to 20 mg/L that follows Beer's law.
+Figure 2: A graph of absorbance against red dye concentration for concentration ranging from 0 mg/L to 20 mg/L. There appears to be a linear relationship between 0 to 20 mg/L that follows Beer's law.

 The photometer has a limited range of absorbance that can be detected.
 From 0 to 2 mg/L, the absorbance of red dye does not increase linearly, likely due to the these points being under the detection limit of the instrument.
 From 2 mg/L to 20 mg/L, there appears to be a linear relationship between absorbance and concentration (Figure 1).
 However, at concentrations higher than 20 mg/L (not graphed), this linear relationship no longer exists, likely due to these points being out of the instrument's measurement range.